 My invitation to Ponti’s was to celebrate fifty years of the restaurant in London.
 Some achievement in our Capital where the turnover of restaurants must be one of the fastest in the world.
 In fact it’s a place that’s been around for so long I can’t remember the last time I ate in a Ponti’s.
 So, I went along to the Princes Street Branch (there are two Ponti’s Kitchens and a few other Ponti’s traditional restaurants together with some coffee shops) for a bit of a party and a chance to have a go at Pizza School!
 Ponti’s has managed to build up a great list of suppliers from Emilia Romagna and for their fiftieth anniversary have put together a menu that showcases the best of the ingredients they use

-Of course we started with Prosecco, but the food very soon began to arrive.
-Large juicy green queen olives from Emilia Romagna, with some flat breads and black olive tapenade
+Of course, we started with Prosecco, but the food very soon began to arrive.
+Large juicy green queen olives from Emilia Romagna, with some flatbread and black olive tapenade

-And then the most beautiful mozzerella salad with roasted butternut squash, wilted greens and crispy parmesan.
+And then the most beautiful mozzarella salad with roasted butternut squash wilted greens and crispy parmesan.

-Then a lovely scallop and parma ham dish – capesante con parma – scallops with warm focaccia.
+Then a lovely scallop and parma ham dish – ca pesante con parma – scallops with warm focaccia.
 I love scallops and these were really very good.
-Wrapping them in parma ham is a little extravagant, though perfect suited to a birthday celebration!
+Wrapping them in parma ham is a little extravagant, though perfectly suited to a birthday celebration!

 Now, we were all eating and drinking.
 And forgetting that at some point we were supposed to be making pizza (and eating it!).
 I kept looking over at the long counter being laid out ready for Pizza Scuola.
 But, it’s very hard when beautiful dishes keep appearing, not to keep eating!